Efficient And Cost-Effective Insurance Settlements And Mediation

 Client satisfaction — We find that our clients are extremely satisfied with the mediation process because it allows them to actively resolve their conflicts, on their terms.
 The stress of litigation is usually monumentally greater than the stress of mediation.
 Because many of our clients have already been through a great deal of physical and emotional stress as a result of their injuries or losses, the mediation process is often a welcome alternative to litigation.

 Efficient And Cost-Effective Dispute Resolution

 Through mediation, it is common to resolve a case in a single day, with significantly lower costs.
 Successful mediation efforts, however, do require extensive preparation in advance of the mediation session.
 As your lawyers, we thoroughly prepare each case by investigating and documenting facts, researching legal issues and calculating the full amount of damages to which our clients are entitled.
 Irrespective of the nature of your case, we can help you determine if and when mediation may be a beneficial option.

 Contact Us To Discuss Your Possible Case Strategies

 Our attorneys have over 150 years of combined experience.
 We can provide you with your strategy options and suggest an option that can provide maximum benefit.
 Contact us at 402-817-2717 or toll free at 800-655-9606 to schedule a free consultation.
-You may also contact our Omaha or Lincoln offices online.
+You may also contact our Omaha, Lincoln or Des Moines offices online.
 We assist clients throughout Nebraska and Iowa.